mjdargen/Stocked-RC-Equivalence-Calculator/README.md

 ---
 To try out the web application, go to https://dargenio.dev/Stocked-RC-Equivalence-Calculator/.

+For more information, you can check out my Instructable discussing this application: https://www.instructables.com/id/How-to-Achieve-Any-Resistancecapacitance-Using-Com.

 You can view the JavaScript source file above in the repository.

 ---